Anaesthetics Principles and Practice

-- holistic care and management of a patient during the perioperative journey
+- Holistic care and management of the patient during the perioperative journey

-- anaesthetic types - regional, general and local
+- Anaesthetic types – General, Regional and Local

 Throughout the course you'll have the opportunity to reflect on and analyse the care offered and use evidence to increase your understanding of the professional issues and inter-professional teamwork in this specialty area.